Great Hospital: Modern times

 Since the mid-19th century, living accommodation has been constantly improved to meet residents' needs.
 In 1849, five cottages were built; a sick ward followed in 1889, a further 12 cottages in 1906, and another 17 dwellings in 1937.
 However, it was not only the hospital's rising population that generated the need for new buildings; newcomers had higher expectations of levels of comfort, privacy, and space.
 As a result, the 17 cottages built in 1937 (now called Suffield Court) were later changed to single-person dwellings.

 In 1972, the old sick ward was replaced by Elaine Herbert House, where an improved form of nursing care was provided.
 The lodge was finally demolished in 1975.
 Prior Court consists of eighteen single and six double flats which are designed to accommodate people who need regular support.
 It was opened in June 1980.
 In 1986, St Helen's House was converted into eight residential flats.
 In 1999 a new group of cottages were built behind Suffield Court.

 Plans were made to demolish the 12 cottages built in 1906, and replace them with a new two-storey block containing 18 flats.
 The plans were passed and the demolition and new building work commenced during 2011.
 These plans include six additional flats to be added to Prior Court, the redesign of the main carpark and a new workshop to be built on the site of the current garages.

-The new two-story block of 18 flat now called Holme Terrace is almost fully occupied and the refurbished Prior Court should start taking in residents within the next few weeks.
+The new two-storey block of 18 flats now called Holme Terrace is almost fully occupied and the refurbished Prior Court should start taking in residents within the next few weeks.

 The Great Hospital is part of Norwich 12.